hugues-vincent/simplex_algorithm/README.md

 - lp_integer: simplex algorithm with Integer solution;
 - lp_binary : simplex algorithm with binary solution.

-Tableau.cpp is a class the wrap the matrix concept for linear manipulation of equations
+Tableau.cpp is a class that wrap the matrix concept for linear manipulations of equations

 Parser.cpp is function that parse linear programming problem input, for instance: max 3x + 4y